lilynuraini/lily/content/post/2022-01-17-will-the-real-valuable-customers-please-stand-up/Olist.md

 K-Means Clustering assigns customers into three clusters/groups, here's their profile:
-- Cluster 0, fresh and fierce: relatively new customers(approx. 1 year) and recently buy something from Olist, but they are willing to spend more than the other groups
+- Cluster 0, fresh and fierce: relatively new customers(approx. 1 year) and recently buy something from Olist, but they are willing to spend more than the other groups.
 - Cluster 1, old but gold: the oldest yet the most alive group that haven't bought anything for roughly a year, although, expect one or two purchases with high value from them over the next two or three months
 - Cluster 2, the middle child: the second oldest and the least in all aspects but they make more than one purchase in a relatively short period of time.
 BG/NBD sees a potential in this group, maybe all they need is a little push